 Mahabalipuram – Chennai Mahindra City

-Our plan was to stay the night in our office campus for the night.
+Our plan was to stay the night on our office campus for the night.
 By the time we left Mahabalipuram, it was after 8 PM.
 It was dark by then.
 We had to take SH 49B which covers a distance of 35kms.
 Since none of us knew the road, we decided to trust our Google baba.
 The only problem with this was that it decided to take us through a back road after around 20kms on SH49B.
 Also the entire stretch is quite isolated during night.
 If it was a normal back road then it was still okay.
 The road was quite narrow and we had marsh lands on one side and a lake on another.
 If we even deviated from this road by an inch, we would have been in the lake.
 Thankfully that did not happen.
 It takes around 1 hr from Mahabalipuram to Chennai Mahindra city.

 Chennai Mahindra city – Kanchipuram:

 When there are 4 ladies in the car, then the obvious plan would be to stop at Kanchipuram for silk sarees.
 It takes around 75 minutes by car to cover this distance of 44km on the Kanchipuram – Chengalpattu road.
-The roads are quite bad in some places with too many pot holes and that is why we took so much time to reach Kanchipuram.
+The roads are quite bad in some places with too many potholes and that is why we took so much time to reach Kanchipuram.
 We paid around Rs155 in toll charges.

 Kanchipuram – Bangalore:

-By the time shopping and lunch was done, it was almost 5 PM.
+By the time shopping and lunch were done, it was almost 5 PM.
 I was the navigator for this stretch and we drove on NH4, NH46 and NH7 to get back to Bangalore.
 This stretch is also a beautiful one and I spent some of the time looking at the glorious sunset while my friend drove and others slept in the back.
 The distance is around 280 Kms and we took around 4 hours to reach electronics city.
 Roads are again a 4 lane highway.
 But then traffic in Bangalore was really bad and I reached home only around 11 PM after dropping everyone off.
 We paid around Rs 220 in toll charges for this stretch.

 Overall it was a good trip.
 All of us came back tired and happy with the trip.
-Half of us did not even make it to office the next day and ended up working from home.
+Half of us did not even make it to the office the next day and ended up working from home.
 I love road trips and the nostalgia associated with it.

 But have you ever come back from a road trip and felt that your car was a mess.
 My car was an actual mess with food, sand and what not.
 As soon as I came back, I asked my dad to call 3M Car Care, Marathahalli, Bangalore to get my car cleaned.
 They do an awesome job and I always send my car there after a road trip.
 Check out their site for more details on other services they offer.Since I am a known customer they come home to pick up and drop the vehicle.